szokezoltan95/CB19-esphome/README.md

 - Keep wiring short and clean
 - Stable grounding matters a lot for reliable UART communication

+---

 ### Factory TMT WiFi module

-Optionally it is possible to install it on the TMT factory WiFi module.
+Optionally, it is possible to install it on the TMT factory WiFi module.

 <img src="docs/factory_module.jpg" width="50%">